KaiTheRedNinja/Jumbleum/Notes.docc/Amath/Topics/Differentiation and integration.md

         - -ve to +ve: Local Minimum
         - +ve to -ve: Local Maximum
         - +ve to +ve or -ve to -ve: Point of inflection

+#### Increasing and decreasing functions

+In the case where the first derivative is a quadratic, follow these steps:
+1. Prove that f'(x) has no roots
+2. State that "Since the coefficient of x^2 is [positive or negative], f(x) is always [positive or negative]"
+3. State that since the derivative is [positive or negative], the function is [increasing or decreasing]

+Basically use the conditions to prove COMPLETELY that the function is increasing or decreasing.

 ## Integration